-Grants
+research Grants

-Funding Innovative Breakthroughs and Personal Successes
+Funding Innovative Breakthroughs And Personal Successes

 The Charles H. Hood Foundation is different from most medical research philanthropies by virtue of the people and projects the organization funds.
 While pediatric-related health projects may be a component of other organizations, the Hood Foundation is singularly focused on improving the health and well-being of children.
 In the projects supported, The Hood Foundation seeks out cutting edge research and initiatives in the critical phases of development that may have higher risk, but also have the potential for greater impact.